dr-matt-smith/java-crud-for-free-repositories-example-project/README.md

 ---------------------------------------------
-(9) create/update your Main.java/main.php to insert and then retrieve objects from the databasew
+(9) create/update your Main.java to insert and then retrieve objects from the databasew
 ---------------------------------------------

 You can now create and use repository objects in your main class/script to store objects in the database and retrieve them